-- Stage 1 is the ISEB Common Pre-Test, usually sat between 1 October and the end of the autumn term of Year 6, which is a computerised test consisting of English, Maths, Verbal and Non-Verbal Reasoning.
-Do read our blog to find our more about the ISEB Common Pre-Tests
+Stage 2 is the ISEB Common Pre-Test, usually sat between 1 October and the end of the autumn term of Year 6, which is a computerised test consisting of English, Maths, Verbal and Non-Verbal Reasoning.
+Do read our blog to find out more about the ISEB Common Pre-Tests.

 Are there any Harrow entrance exam past papers?

 Harrow do not release past exam papers for the Harrow Test.
 There is a familiarisation test for the ISEB pre-test, and websites that can support preparation including Atom Learning.
 The Common Entrance is written by ISEB and past papers are available to purchase on the Galore Park website.

 Is it hard to get into Harrow?

 Harrow is a selective school and therefore the admissions process is designed to select academically able boys.
 They are also interested in a boy’s extra-curricular interests and will request a reference from his current school.
 The ISEB Common Pre-Tests and the Harrow Test are both online adaptive tests.
 This means the questions get more difficult the better a candidate does which increases their Standardised Age Score (SAS).
 As Harrow is selective, the successful candidates will have a SAS score well above average and will have faced the more difficult questions in the tests.

 Harrow does not publish any admissions data to allow for an accurate answer to this question.
 However, anecdotally we know that both 13 Plus and 16 Plus entrances are extremely competitive.

 At 13 Plus Harrow has around 180 offers are given out for 160 places and 30-40 boys are placed on the waiting list.
 There are usually around 600 applications.